Lux-AI-Challenge/Lux-Design-S2/luxai_runner/README.md

 python -m luxai_runner.cli path/to/ -o replays/replay.json --tournament -v 0
 ```

-which will find agents `path/to/bot1/main.py`, `path/to/bot2/main.py` etc.
+which will find agents `path/to/bot1/main.py`, `path/to/bot2/main.py` etc. Note that this feature currently only works for python agents so it won't find the C++ agent for example.

-This will live print a running leaderboard like below, showing the bot/player, the ELO rating, and number of episodes its been in.
+The above scripts will live print a running leaderboard like below, showing the bot/player, the ELO rating, and number of episodes its been in.
 At the moment it only computes an ELO rating (with K factor 32) and does random matchmaking.
 All replays are saved to `replays/replay_<episode_id>.json` as specified to the `-o` argument in the script above.

 ```
 ==== luxai2022_tourney ====